 CONCLUSIONS

-40% glucose gel is feasible in treating hypoglycemia so that invasive procedure can be avoided and decreases NICU admission and before or while starting IV line.
+40% glucose gel is feasible in treating hypoglycemia so that invasive procedures can be avoided, and decreases NICU admission and before or while starting IV line.
 In NICU admitted neonates, where baby was already cannulated and there is availability of IV 10% dextrose, it is superior to 40% glucose gel.

 DECLARATIONS